 Participating in Tempus IV programme

 Professors M. Àngels García, Mario Pérez Montoro, Lydia Sánchez, Sergio Villanueva and I will have the opportunity to work closely with professors from other universities in the framework of the Tempus IV programme.
 Our project, «Journalism and information in Tunisia» is funded by the European Union, coordinated by Unimed and led by Lydia Sanchez on behalf of the University of Barcelona.

 Tempus is the European Union's programme which supports the modernisation of higher education in the Partner Countries of Eastern Europe, Central Asia, the Western Balkans and the Mediterranean region, mainly through university cooperation projects.

-The kick-off meeting will take place in Rome, at Unimed's head office. — © Valerio P.
+The kick-off meeting has taken place in Rome, at Unimed's head office. — © Valerio P.